-If well prepared PR can help you get your brand in the media.
-By sharing your story through a press release or through social media you can get noticed by a journalist or blogger and get some coverage.
+If well prepared, PR can help you get your brand in the media.
+By sharing your story through a press release or social media you can get noticed by a journalist or blogger and get some coverage.

 Google Alerts: Free and accessible coverage tracker

-Google Alerts come as our best recommended tool to track coverage as it is very easy to use and completely free.
+Google Alerts comes as our best-recommended tool to track coverage as it is very easy to use and completely free.

 The tool will then monitor the web and send you the results of its search directly to your Google inbox.
-(You need to have a google email address to use it).
-You can create as many alerts as you want!
+You can create as many alerts as you want.

-To monitor if your business has received coverage, create an alert for your brand name, one for a quote you included in your press release or even one for the name of your product(s).
+To monitor if your business has received coverage, create several alerts.
+An alert for your brand name, one for a quote you included in your press release and individual alerts for the name of your product(s), news and headlinhe.

-Of course, Google Alerts has multiples uses.
+Of course, Google Alerts has multiple uses.
 You can also use it to monitor your competitors or to keep up-to-date with the news in your industry.

 PR online tools